*Trigger warning: Suicide.

 - Encourage the person to seek treatment.
-There are many evidence-based interventions that have proven to be helpful for suicidal individuals such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DB) and Brief Intervention Strategies.
+There are many evidence-based interventions that have proven to be helpful for suicidal individuals such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT) and Brief Intervention Strategies.

 - Offer reassurance that things can get better.

 The misconception that people who threaten suicide are just attention seekers further stigmatizes mental health and suicide.
 Suicidal thoughts or actions are indicators of extreme distress and that the person is in dire need of help.
 Also, typical responses to stress do not include expressing wishes to die or end one’s life.
 So, any talk about suicide ought to be taken seriously and demands immediate attention.